June 22, 2012

 I am a little hesitant to pronounce this place dead just yet, so let’s call this venerable museum more of a zombie than a corpse.
 Or is a zombie officially a corpse anyway?
 I don’t know… I’ve never really been into the whole zombie/vampire nonsense that infects the Internet like, oh I don’t know, the blood sucking undead.
 (Note: Shaun of the Dead and Zombieland were both excellent movies.)

-I should note, although Danbury is probably the most difficult town in Connecticut to navigate, I was on Mountainville Avenue on purpose.
+I should note, although Danbury is probably the most difficult town in Connecticut to navigate, I was on Mountainville Avenue for a reason.

 The Danbury Museum and Historical Society was formed in 1947 as the result of a merger between the Scott Fanton Museum and the Danbury Historical and Arts Center.
 During the late 19th and 20th centuries, John Fanton, a Danbury industrialist and prominent citizen, and his second wife, Laura Scott, traveled extensively through Europe, Asia, and the Americas and collected artifacts from each country they visited.
 In 1921, after their deaths, a museum was opened in the Fanton home on Deer Hill Avenue for the purpose of exhibiting these collections.

-I don’t know what the Fanton/Ives connection is, but can we assume they both lived in this same house?
+I don’t know what the Fanton/Ives connection is (comments below attempt to clear it up), but can we assume they both lived in this same house?
 A house which, by the way, has been moved to three different locations around town and now sits behind Rogers Park Middle school.
 In recent years – I think within the last two – a series of interpretive signs surround the house and give visitors a great synopsis of Ives’s life and work.
 It’s pretty darn cool that these signs were created… keeping the idea of it being a museum very alive.

 The house is a mess; with a caved in ceiling and no wiring and who knows what else.
 It is estimated that it would take a million bucks to restore it to be an awesome museum, drawing international visitors interested in Ives’s early life.
 I wish them all the luck in the world, as Ives is easily one of the most important American composers in history.